DC Circuit Components 221

 gold

 A soft, yellow metal that is highly conductive.
-Gold is often used as a conductor in electronic devices.
+Gold is resistant to corrosion and often used as a conductor in electronic devices.

 ground